The New York Public Library’s Rose Main Reading to Reopen in Late Fall 2016

 "We discovered in the course of our inspection that the ceiling is really in excellent shape, especially considering its age,” said Eric Hammarberg, associate principal at the firm.
 “It was truly robustly constructed, and it is a pleasure to work with it up close.”

-Still, out of an abundance of caution, the Library decided to reinforce all 180 large and medium rosettes with steel cables.
+Still, out of an abundance of caution, the Library decided to reinforce all 180 large and medium rosettes and all 720 small rosettes with steel cables.
 It will also restore the mural in the Bill Blass Catalog Room, which was not part of a restoration of the Reading Room completed in 1998.